kevinrue/bioconductor-website-next/posts/how-to-add-a-search-bar.md

 ## Add a static component

-In the HTML value returned by the default function exported in the file `/pages/packages.tsx`, add the following lines to insert the component at the desired place in the web page.
+In the HTML tag list returned by the default function exported in the file `/pages/packages.tsx`, add the following lines to insert the component at the desired place in the web page.

 Replace the values in `id` and `label` with suitable values, and the value of `variant` by a valid choice (refer to the [documentation][variant-choices]).